§ 6701 Findings and purposes.

 § 6704 Establishment of boot camp programs.

-(a) The Bureau of Prisons may establish one or more regimented boot camp inmate training programs.
+(a) The Bureau of Prisons may establish 1 or more regimented boot camp inmate training programs.
 Subject to appropriations therefor, each such program shall include, but not be limited to:

 (1) A military-style intensive physical training and discipline component;